rodrigoaqueiroz/Human-Resources-Data-Analysis/README.md

 ### Description

 &nbsp;A dataset of HR in the United States of America from the year 2000 to 2020 was used.
 The SQL cleaning was based on a video by Inere Arch, with some differences.
-Python cleaning was another tool used to practice and observe the results.
+Python was another tool used to practice and observe the results.
 The challenger has 11 questions to answer (answered an be found in the files) after cleaning the data.
 - What is the gender breakdown of employees in the company?
 - What is the race/ethnicity breakdown of employees in the company?